CadenzaProject/cadenzaproject.github.io/docs/cadenza1/cc1_summary_task1.md

     - Precision: 16bit integer
     - Compressed using FLAC

-For more details about the format of the submission, please refer to [Submission](Take%20part/cc1_submission) webpage.
+For more details about the format of the submission, please refer to the [submission](Take%20part/cc1_submission) webpage.

 :::caution Note
 The responsibility for the final remixed signal level is yours.